Department of Language Acquisition Services

 What is an ELL?

-An ELL is a student who: (1) loves in a home where a language other than English is spoken; and (2) has limited proficiency in English
+An ELL is a student who: (1) lives in a home where a language other than English is spoken; and (2) has limited proficiency in English.

 How are ELLs identified?

 During registration all parents complete a Home Language Survey.
 If the survey indicates that a language other than English is spoken in the home, the student is tested for English proficiency using the Arizona English Language Learner Assessment (AZELLA).
 Students who do not score proficient on the AZELLA qualify for ELL programs.